prudhvi-machana/Decentralized-Crowdfunding/README.md

 # Decentralized Crowdfunding Platform

 A blockchain-based crowdfunding platform built with Solidity, Truffle, Ganache, React, and Web3.js.
-This platform allows users to create campaigns, contribute ETH, and manually release or refund funds after the campaign deadline.
+This platform allows users to create campaigns, contribute ETH, and release or refund funds based on the campaign outcome.

 ---